Kiffhost/exalted-scripture-understanding/Traits/Anima/Sidereal Castes/Chosen of Journeys.md

 # Experience Trigger

-Solving significant problems through the path of least resistance; traversing hostile environments or enduring severe harm for a Major or Defining Intimacy’s sake; upholding Major or Defining Intimacies by seeking out new experiences; guiding others through unfamiliar territory — literal or figurative — in furtherance of her or her Circle’s goals.
+Solving significant problems through the path of least resistance; traversing hostile environments or enduring severe harm for a Major or Defining [[Intimacy]]’s sake; upholding Major or Defining [[Intimacy|Intimacies]] by seeking out new experiences; guiding others through unfamiliar territory — literal or figurative — in furtherance of her or her Circle’s goals.

 # Associations